MalikCoderGreen/Speed-Typer-App/README.md

 If you want to add more sentences, simply add more to the sentences.txt file or change the current sentences in them.

+# 100% accuracy conditions
+- Must type all the same letters shown in sentence.
+- Must type all the same grammar symbols used in the sentence i.e. "' , - ; :".

 # Modules
 - PyQt5